Black January: Death toll

 According to several sources, between 133 and 137 civilians died with the unofficial number reaching 300.
 Up to 800 were injured and 5 went missing.
 An additional 26 people were killed in Neftchala and Lankaran regions of the country.

 According to one report, 93 Azerbaijanis and 29 Soviet soldiers were killed in the street skirmishes.
 Other reports state that 21 soldiers were killed and 90 wounded in the fighting.
 However, how the soldiers died is still disputed.
 The soldiers' death toll was claimed by Soviet authorities to have resulted from armed resistance, although some of the soldiers could have been victims of friendly fire.

 State of emergency

+General Secretary Gorbachev and other officials asserted that it was necessary to stop pogroms and violence against the Armenian population and to thwart efforts by extremists to overthrow the Soviet Azerbaijani government.
 The government's decree said: "Extremist groups are organizing mass disorders fanning national enmity.
 They are committing bold criminal acts, mining roads, and bridges, shelling settlements, taking hostages."

 Defence Minister Yazov also said that nationalists were plotting a coup d'état in Azerbaijan: "A meeting was planned at which it was proposed to declare the transfer of power into the hands of the People's Front."
 He noted how the "Popular Front" declared its own state of emergency in Baku before the action was taken and how Soviet state organs "ceased to control the situation."